smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/BUILD.md

 prune: retained 3299 / 3299 arcs (100%)

 ```
----**If the toposjon node.js does not run correctly then node is not properly installed**.
+···**If the toposjon node.js does not run correctly then node is not properly installed**.
 * Check R is integrated into Postgres as PLR (See the PLR build instructions).

 ### Build control using make